 Eat Ample Amounts of Fresh Produce for Your Skin

-Eat ten servings of fruit and vegetables (well, mostly vegetables) each day – this provides fiber for healthy bowel elimination as well as antioxidants to scavenge for skin-damaging free radicals.
+Eat ten servings of fruit and vegetables (well, mostly vegetables) each day – this provides fiber for healthy bowel elimination and antioxidants to scavenge for skin-damaging free radicals.

 When your face is fresh and healthy, you look energized at work.